Effectful Mealy Machines: Uniform Feedback and Bisimilarity

-This is also true in \emph{traced monoidal categories}~\cite{hasegawa02}; in fact, the only difference between the axioms of \uniformFeedback{} and those of \emph{uniform trace} is the yanking axiom.
-Yanking distinguishes feedback from trace.
-In particular, it distinguishes premonoidal feedback from \emph{premonoidal traces}~\cite{bentonH03}.
+This implication is also true in \emph{traced monoidal categories}~\cite{hasegawa02}; in fact, the only difference between the axioms of \kl{uniform feedback} and those of \emph{uniform trace} is the yanking axiom, \(\mathsf{tr}_{X}(\swap_{X,X}) = \id{X}\).
+Yanking distinguishes feedback from trace by imposing that the feedback loop is ``instantaneous''.
+In particular, it distinguishes premonoidal feedback from \emph{premonoidal traces}~\cite{bentonH03}. \end{rem}